cran/iemiscdata/README.md

 R data package that contains Irucka Embry&#8217;s miscellaneous data sets:

 * Chemistry
+    + 27 Human Cell Salts,
+    + Total Number of Atoms of Elements From the 27 Human Cell Salts Table,
+    + Table of Plant Nutrients,
     + Periodic Table of the Elements,
     + Gaseous Compounds and Elements,
     + Water Vapor Pressure;